-COVID-19 Prevention Measures
+Measures for COVID-19 Prevention

 ASSESSING WORKFORCE CHARACTERISTICS

 The Contractor should prepare a detailed profile of the project work force, key work activities, schedule for carrying out such activities, different durations of contract and rotations (e.g. 4 weeks on, 4 weeks off).